 The warmest year so far was 2016, but that could be topped soon, said WMO Secretary-General Petteri Taalas.
 “Given that greenhouse gas levels continue to increase, the warming will continue.
 A recent decadal forecast indicates that a new annual global temperature record is likely in the next five years.
 It is a matter of time”, added the WMO Secretary-General.

 “Last year emissions dropped in developed countries, despite the growing economy, so we have been to show that you can detach economic growth from emission growth.
 The bad news is that, in the rest of the world, emissions grew last year.
-So, if we want to solve this problem we have to have all the countries on board”, said Mr. Taalas in an interview with UN News.
+So, if we want to solve this problem we have to have all the countries on board”.